aramiracle/time_series_forcasting/README.md

 ## Conclusion

-This project provides a comprehensive solution for time series forecasting using a hybrid RNN model.
-The combination of LSTM and GRU layers allows for capturing complex patterns and dependencies in time series data.
-It is a versatile tool that can be applied to various forecasting tasks, including energy consumption, weather prediction, and financial forecasting.
+This project not only provides a powerful hybrid RNN model for time series forecasting but also introduces a Transformer-based model for sequence-to-sequence tasks.
+The inclusion of the Transformer architecture broadens the scope of applications to scenarios where capturing long-range dependencies and global patterns is crucial.

-By following the instructions and integrating your dataset, you can utilize this project to develop accurate time series forecasting models tailored to your specific domain and data.
+The hybrid nature of the project, incorporating both RNN and Transformer models, showcases its flexibility in addressing diverse forecasting challenges.
+Whether you are dealing with temporal dependencies in time series data or requiring sequence-to-sequence predictions, this project offers a versatile toolkit.

-Feel free to clone and change the model or structure.
+By following the outlined instructions and adapting the models to your dataset, you can harness the strengths of both RNN and Transformer architectures to build accurate and adaptable forecasting models.
+Feel free to clone the project and experiment with different configurations to suit your specific needs.

-Happy forecasting!
+Happy forecasting and exploring the capabilities of this comprehensive time series forecasting solution!